 Another useful tip is about your precious vacation time.
 Lines are usually long and depending on the time of year you go, it can be hot standing in line to get into a museum.
 This is one reason for organizing your trip is so important.

 A perfect example was the Uffizi Gallery in Florence.
 We had already purchased our tickets, knowing the day we planned to be there.
-When we passed the museum, the line was crazy long.
+When we passed the museum, the line was s-o-o-o long.
 We went into the office, showed our receipt, and collected our tickets.
 We walked right into the museum.
 Rick Steves’s travel books are wonderful for providing information such as this (he’s not a relative or anything!)

 5. Document Backup

-Our last the useful tips is to keep your documents safe and backed up.
+Our last useful tip is to keep your documents safe and backed up.
 This might be the most important tip of all.
 We always take photos of our travel documents (passports, visas, driver’s licenses, birth certificates, insurance (and health and travel), and keep them on each of our smartphones.
 I also make a Word document (then convert it to a PDF) and list all of the emergency phone numbers of places (cities) we will be traveling.
 For example, if we are going to be in Florence, the US Embassy, the local police, and other important phone numbers and their addresses.
 We also upload these JPEG or PDF copies to the cloud.
 Since we travel with our laptops, I put all of these documents on a thumb drive too.

 When we are walking around town, I carry both our physical passports.
 We also carry a copy of each other’s passports, just in case.